leo-bogert/perfect-flac-encode/README.md

 * Per-track FLACs called "Track (tracknumber).flac".
 The titles of the tracks are NOT taken from the CUE because EAC will use the local charset of your computer when creating a CUE so it is impossible to properly parse the text-content of it.
 And we suggest tagging the files with MusicBrainz Picard anyway - it is able to rename them after tagging.
 * A "README.txt".
 It tries to explain in layman's terms how the rip was created, which software was used, that the rip should be high quality, which files are in the directory, and how to restore an identical CD.
 * A subdirectory called "Proof of Quality" with the following files:
+	* A file "Exact Audio Copy Settings.txt" which is a copy of the original "(release name).txt".
+It shall contain a full specification of how you configured EAC when doing the ripping.
+If in the future someone finds out that a certain setting causes bad quality, you can check whether the affected setting was used for this copy.
 	* A file "Exact Audio Copy.cue" which is a copy of the original "(release name).cue".
 It is renamed to so you do not have to fix the name after running the album through MusicBrainz Picard.
 Timestamps, permissions, etc. are preserved.
 	* A file "Exact Audio Copy.log" which is a copy of the original "(release name).log".
 Timestamps, permissions, etc. are preserved.
 	* A file "Exact Audio Copy.sha256" with the checksum of the original input WAV image (see the "Description" section for the purpose of this).